NorskHelsenett/kcmd/README.md

 ## Limitations

+- **No persistent shell state**: Each command runs independently; shell variables, functions, and session state don't persist
-- Commands requiring TTY interaction (like `vim`, `top`) will not work properly
+- **Commands requiring TTY interaction**: Tools like `vim`, `nano`, `top`, or any interactive programs will not work properly
-- Tab completion queries the filesystem, which adds slight latency
+- **Tab completion latency**: Filesystem autocomplete queries the pod, which adds slight delay
-- Autocomplete dictionary is cleared when changing directories
+- **Autocomplete scope**: Dictionary is cleared when changing directories
-- History is not persisted between sessions
+- **No session persistence**: History and state are lost when the application exits
+- **Performance**: Not suitable for high-frequency command execution due to kubectl overhead per command

 ## License